redis/librdb/README.md

 The **Handlers** represent a set of builtin or user-defined functions that will be called on the parsed data.
 Future plan to support built-in Handlers:
 * Convert RDB to JSON file handlers.
 (Status: WIP)
 * Convert RDB to RESP protocol handlers.
-(Status: Todo)
+(Status: WIP)
 * Memory Analyze (Status: Todo)

-#### Using multiple sets of Handlers
 It is possible to attach to parser more than one set of handlers at the same level.
 That is, for a given data at a given level, the parser will call each of the handlers that registered at that level.
 One reason to do so can be because usually retrieving RDB file is the most time-consuming task of the parser, and it can save time by making a single parse yet invoke multiple sets of handlers.

 More common reason is that a handlers can be used also as a Filter to decide whether to propagate data to the next set of handlers in-line (Such built-in filters can be found at extension library of this project).
 Note that for any given level, order of calls to handlers will be the opposite to order of their registration to that level.

-It's also possible to mix multiple registrations from level1 and level2, but not level0.
+Furthermore, it is also possible to attach multiple handlers at different levels, which is described in the [Advanced](#Advanced) section.

 ## Usage
 Following examples avoid error check to keep it concise.
 Full example can be found in `examples` directory.
+Note that there are different prefixes for parser functions in the core library vs. extension library ("RDB" vs "RDBX").

 - Converting RDB file to JSON file:

       RdbParser *parser = RDB_createParserRdb(NULL);
       RDBX_createReaderFile(parser, "dump.rdb");
-      RDBX_createHandlersRdb2Json(parser, encoding, "db.json", RDB_LEVEL_DATA);
+      RDBX_createHandlersToJson(parser, "db.json", NULL);
       RDB_parse(parser);
-      RDB_deleteParser(parser); /* delete also reader & Handlers */
+      RDB_deleteParser(parser);

-- Parsing RDB file to RESP Commands:
+- Parsing RDB file to RESP protocol:

       RdbParser *parser = RDB_createParserRdb(NULL);
-      RDBX_createReaderFile(parser, "dump.rdb");
+      RDBX_createReaderFile(parser, rdbfile);
-      RDBX_CreateHandlersRdbRaw2Redis(parser, encoding, sockfd_Redis);
+      RdbxToResp *rdbToResp = RDBX_createHandlersToResp(parser, NULL);
+      RDBX_createRespFileWriter(parser, rdbToResp, "./rdbDump.resp");
       RDB_parse(parser);
       RDB_deleteParser(parser);

 - Parsing RDB file with user callbacks:

-      RdbRes myHandleNewKey(RdbParser *p, void *userData,  RdbBulk key,...) { printf("%s\n", key);
+      RdbRes myHandleNewKey(RdbParser *parser, void *userData,  RdbBulk key,...) { printf("%s\n", key);
           return RDB_OK;
       }